QuantumScape Corporation (QS) Stock: The Story of a 52-Week Stock Range

 Investigating a stock’s 52-week price history, covering the range of low and high prices, can provide significant information about its present state and future potential.
-QuantumScape Corporation’s current trading price is -47.33% away from its 52-week high, while its distance from the 52-week low is 42.86%.
+QuantumScape Corporation’s current trading price is -54.55% away from its 52-week high, while its distance from the 52-week low is 23.29%.
 The stock’s price range during this period has varied between $5.11 and $13.86.
-The company, active in the Consumer Cyclical sector, saw a trading volume of around 2.54 million for the day, considerably lower average daily volume of 4.43 million observed over the last three months.
+The company, active in the Consumer Cyclical sector, saw a trading volume of around 9.87 million for the day, considerably higher average daily volume of 4.45 million observed over the last three months.

 Sponsored